mostafaashour99/Final-project-Infra/terraform/README.md

 3. bastion module for creating a private vm to connect with gke cluster

-# to build this infrastructure
+# to build this infrastructure you need to follow this steps:
 ### get copy from code by
 ```
 git clone https://github.com/mostafaashour99/Final-project-Infra.git